The Best Ergonomic Mice for Small Hands

 The Logitech Lift is specifically engineered for small to medium hands, measuring exactly 4.25 inches long and 2.8 inches wide.
 It features a 57-degree vertical angle that places your wrist in a natural handshake position.
 During our testing, reviewers with hand sizes under 7 inches reported immediate relief from ulnar deviation.
 The soft textured rubber grip prevents slipping, and the SmartWheel transitions smoothly between precision line-by-line scrolling and fast free-spin modes.
 It connects via Bluetooth or the Logi Bolt USB receiver and runs on a single AA battery that lasts up to 24 months.

-The button placement is impeccable for shorter thumbs, allowing effortless access to the forward and backward shortcuts without breaking grip.
+The button placement is impeccable for shorter thumbs, allowing easy access to the forward and backward shortcuts without breaking grip.
 The only downside is the lack of a rechargeable battery, which some users expect at this price point.
 However, the build quality, silent click switches, and software customization through Logi Options+ make it the superior choice for anyone struggling with wrist pain caused by oversized mice.

 2. Evoluent VerticalMouse 4 Small